Amine Rzig

 Amine Rzig (born 25 August 1980) is a Tunisian retired basketball player and current coach.

 Rzig is a member of the Tunisia national basketball team that finished third at the 2009 FIBA Africa Championship to qualify for the country's first FIBA World Championship.
 Rzig averaged 16.4 PPG and 5.4 RPG for the Tunisians en route to being named to the All-Tournament team.
 Highlights for Rzig included scoring a team-leading 20 points in the bronze medal game against Cameroon to lead the Tunisians to the 2010 FIBA World Championship.

+In May 2025, Rzig was an assistant coach with Libya's Al Ahli Tripoli in the Basketball Africa League (BAL).
+He helped them win their first BAL championship on 14 June 2025.